Rick and the Wooden Birds

 What About the Ducks?

-My work begins with a piece of Tupelo or basswood.
+Hand carved waterfowl begin with a piece of Tupelo or basswood.
 These are relatively soft and grain and knot-free varieties.Â

 After cutting out the pattern on a bandsaw, the basic body shape is carved using Dremel-type grinders.
 First, the major feather groups are defined and then they are sanded.
 Then individual feathers are drawn on and outlined using a variety of grinding bits.
 Some birds have inlays that replicate the "primary" or wing tips.
 These feathers, stick out from the bird and add realism.Â